dextr001/deep-CNN-keras/README.md

 <ul>
   <li> A file containing a list of class names.
 Each line of this file should be a string indicating a classname (e.g. "cat", "dog", "building", etc. </li>
   <li> A file containing a list of training images.
-Each line of this file should specify the <i>full path</i> of an image.
-The first <i>N</i> lines of the file are for images of the first class, the next <i>N</i> lines are for the next class, and so on.
-The order of classes should be the same as in the class names file. <b>At this time, you must have the same number of training images for each class.</b> This is still a TODO. </li>
+Each line of this file should specify the <i>full path</i> of an image, followed by a space and their numerical class number (e.g. 0, 1, 2, ..., N-1) where N is the total number of classes.
   <li> A file containing a list of test images.
-As for the training images, each line must specify the full path of an image.
-The file is ordered by class, and each class must have the same number of test images. </li>
+As for the training images, each line must specify the full path of an image followed by the class number. </li>
 </ul>

 In all of the above files, empty lines will be ignored.
 Also, lines starting with a "#" will be ignored (so you can add comments).